International Health: in which countries are you covered with your plan?

 International Health: outside the zone of coverage and emergency treatments

-Expatriation does not mean that you will stay in the country of expatriation, but you will probably travel for business or go on holiday.
-Expenses outside the zone of coverage and emergency treatment can be expressed different ways, and it is important to check on the Table of Benefits / General conditions how this is defined.
+Expatriation does not mean that you will stay in the country of expatriation.
+But you will probably travel for business or go on holiday.
+Expenses outside the zone of coverage and emergency treatment can be expressed different ways.
+Therefore, it is important to check on the Table of Benefits / General conditions how this is defined.

 Example: “you are also covered outside …/… in case of accident and unforeseen illnesses only” or “Emergency treatment outside area of cover: full refund” (+ definitions)… Most of the time, these benefits are capped (ex: 30 days for each trip).